raulramosmir/obstacle-dodge/README.md

 ### How to Play

-Use the arrow keys or WASD to move your character forward, backward, left, right, or diagonally.
-Navigate the track and dodge all obstacles to achieve the highest score.
+Use the arrow keys or WASD to move your character forward, backward, left or right.
+Navigate the track while dodging obstacles and reach the finish without losing all your lives.

 ---